-A typical day in Barcelona with kids might include getting mesmerized by street performers as you venture down the famous Las Ramblas, taking family photos with Gaudí’s whimsical Park Güell as your backdrop and, after dinner, heading over to the Magic Fountains of Montjuic to see the water and light show.
+A typical day in Barcelona with kids might include getting mesmerized by street performers as you venture down the famous Las Ramblas, taking family photos with Antoni Gaudí’s whimsical Park Güell as your backdrop, ogling at the Sagrada Familia and, after dinner, heading over to the Magic Fountains of Montjuic for an ice cream and to see the water and light show.

-This coastal city is filled with experiences for children of all ages that are interactive enough to keep your young one’s attention yet adventurous enough to pry your tween away from their phone for upwards of 30 minutes.
-Here are our recommendations to explore nature, let loose at nearby amusement parks and get moving...and eating.
+This coastal Spanish city in Catalunya is filled with experiences for children of all ages that are interactive enough to keep your young one’s attention yet adventurous enough to pry your tween away from their phone for upwards of 30 minutes.
+Here are our recommendations to explore nature, go sightseeing, let loose at nearby amusement parks and get moving...and eating.

 But remember—not every activity will be suitable for every family.
 It all depends on the age of your children and their interests, which is why each Journy itinerary we create is built entirely from scratch.